Dynamic properties in a collisional model for confined granular fluids. A review: Granular mixtures

 We consider first the usual case of binary mixtures where their constituents differ only by their diameters and masses but the energy injection parameters are the same for all types of collisions (i.e., $\Delta_{11}=\Delta_{22}=\Delta_{12}$).
 To assess the departure from energy equipartition, panels (a) and (b) of Figure \ref{fig6} show the temperature ratio $T_1/T_2$ as a function of the mass ratio.
 In panel (a), we consider different values of the (common) coefficient of restitution $\al$.
-As occurs in the conventional IHS model \cite{GD99b,MG02,BT02,DHGD02,Barrat2002}, $T_1/T_2$ increases with increasing the mass ratio $m_1/m_2$ and hence, the temperature of the heavier particles is larger than that of the lighter ones.
-In any case, the departure from the lack of energy equipartition is less significant in the Delta-collisional model than in the IHS model.
-While both simulation methods agree again with great accuracy, they deviate from the theoretical results as the mass ratio grows.
-As before, the origin of this discrepancy is due to the use of the Maxwellian approximation \eqref{7.11} to $\varphi_i$ for determining the temperature ratio.
-To gauge the impact of density on $T_1/T_2$, we plot it versus $m_1/m_2$ for three different values of the solid volume fraction $\phi$ in the panel (b) of Figure \ref{fig6}.
-Since $\sigma_1=\sigma_2$ and $x_1=\frac{1}{2}$, Equation \eqref{7.15} yields $\chi_{11}=\chi_{22}=\chi_{12}$ and hence, they factor in Equation \eqref{7.13}.
-Consequently, the Enskog kinetic theory does not predict any dependence of $T^*$ and $T_1/T_2$ on the density $\phi$.
-However, beyond the Enskog equation, density corrections to $T_1/T_2$ can exist if there are position correlations not accounted for in the approximation \eqref{7.15} for $\chi_{ij}$.
-The comparison with MD simulations carried in the panel (b) tests this prediction.
-We observe from the panel (b) of Figure \ref{fig6} that the dependence of $T_1/T_2$ on $\phi$ is very weak (mostly appears at high mass ratio), validating the results derived from the Enskog equation.
+As occurs in the conventional IHS model \cite{GD99b,MG02,BT02,DHGD02,Barrat2002}, $T_1/T_2$ increases with increasing mass ratio $m_1/m_2$ and hence, the temperature of the heavier particles is larger than that of the lighter ones.
+In any case, the departure from energy equipartition is less significant in the Delta-collisional model than in the IHS model.
+While both simulation methods agree again with great accuracy, they deviate from the theoretical results as the mass ratio grows. \vicente{As is well known, in the case of elastic collisions \cite{FK72}, the use of the simplest leading-order truncation to evaluate the transport coefficients is accurate to approximately 5\%.
+However, there are exceptions, such as extreme mass ratios (e.g., electron-proton systems).
+For inelastic collisions, the discrepancy between kinetic theory and simulations for disparate-mass binary mixtures may also originate from the use of the Maxwellian approximation \eqref{7.11} to $\varphi_i$ (leading-order truncation) to determine the temperature ratio.
+Apart from this source of discrepancy, one could argue that molecular chaos is more likely broken in highly asymmetric mixtures.}